How Much Does It Cost to Sell a Home in Maricopa AZ?

 - Pre-listing inspection (optional).
 Some sellers choose to have a home inspection before listing to address issues proactively.
 Typical cost: $ 300 to $ 500.

 - Major repairs (situational).
-If a roof, HVAC system, water heater, or other major system is at the end of its life, replacing it before listing can attract better offers.
+If a roof, HVAC system, water heater, or major system is nearing the end of its life, replacing it before listing can attract better offers.
 Costs vary widely.

-Spend on items that appear in photos and during the first walkthrough.
-The most cost-effective prep is cleaning, painting, and curb appeal rather than major upgrades.
+Spend on items that show up in photos and the first walkthrough.
+Most cost-effective prep is in cleaning, paint, and curb appeal rather than major upgrades.

 Concessions, credits, and inspection negotiations